morganwilde/MIT-opencourceware---6.00/6-recursion/problem-set-3.md

 _______________

 1. Download and save the Problem Set 3 code files.
-2. Run ps3a.py, without making any modifications to it, in order to ensure that everything is set up correctly.
-The code we have given you loads a list of valid words from a file and then calls the play_game function.
-You will implement the functions it needs in order to work.If everything is okay, after a small delay, you should see the following printed out:
+2. Run `ps3a.py`, without making any modifications to it, in order to ensure that everything is set up correctly.
+The code we have given you loads a list of valid words from a file and then calls the `play_game` function.
+You will implement the functions it needs in order to work.
+If everything is okay, after a small delay, you should see the following printed out:

 ```Python
 Loading word list from file...